No-till farming: Soil and desertification

 No-till farming improves aggregates and reduces erosion.
 Soil erosion might be reduced almost to soil production rates.

 Research from over 19 years of tillage studies at the United States Department of Agriculture Agricultural Research Service found that no-till farming makes soil less erodible than ploughed soil in areas of the Great Plains.
 The first inch of no-till soil contains more aggregates and is two to seven times less vulnerable than that of ploughed soil.
 More organic matter in this layer is thought to help hold soil particles together.

 As per the Food and Agriculture Organization (FAO) of the United Nations, no-till farming can stop desertification by maintaining soil organic matter and reducing wind and water erosion.

 No ploughing also means less airborne dust.

 Water

 No-till farming improves water retention: crop residues help water from natural precipitation and irrigation to infiltrate the soil.
 Residue limits evaporation, conserving water.
 Evaporation from tilling increases the amount of water by around 1/3 to 3/4 inches (0.85 to 1.9 cm) per pass.

-Gully formation can cause soil erosion in some crops such as soybeans with no-tillage, although models of other crops under no-tillage show less erosion than conventional tillage.
+Gully formation can cause soil erosion in some crops, such as soybeans with no-tillage, although models of other crops under no-tillage show less erosion than conventional tillage.
 Grass waterways can be a solution.
 Any gullies that form in fields not being tilled get deeper each year instead of being smoothed out by regular plowing.

 A problem in some fields is water saturation in soils.
-Switching to no-till farming may increase drainage because soil under continuous no-till include a higher water infiltration rate.
+Switching to no-till farming may increase drainage because the soil under continuous no-till includes a higher water infiltration rate.